catamphetamine/react-phone-number-input/README.md

       value={ this.state.phone }
       onChange={ phone => this.setState({ phone }) } />

-    You entered phone number: { formatPhoneNumber(this.state.phone, 'International') }
+    You entered phone number:
+    { this.state.phone && formatPhoneNumber(this.state.phone, 'International') }
   </div>
 )
 ```